Bond ETFs in focus

 Bond funds up close

 While bond mutual funds have been around longer, bond ETFs are growing in popularity.
-Since the first US-listed bond ETF was launched in 2002, bond ETFs have accumulated over $1.3 trillion in assets—although that is still a fraction of the multi-trillion bond mutual fund market.2
+Since the first US-listed bond ETF was launched in 2002, bond ETFs have accumulated over $1.5 trillion in assets.2

-Bond ETFs are similar to bond mutual funds in that both hold a basket of individual bonds and are professionally managed, either passively (the fund attempts to mirror the performance of a bond index or benchmark) or actively (the fund attempts to outperform a bond index or benchmark).
+Bond ETFs are similar to bond mutual funds in that both hold a basket of individual bonds and can be passively managed (the fund attempts to mirror the performance of a bond index or benchmark) or actively managed (the fund attempts to outperform a bond index or benchmark).
 To date, most bond ETFs are passively managed.

 Both bond mutual funds and bond ETFs can provide exposure to a variety of markets, sectors, maturities, and credit qualities.

-Their tax treatment is similar too.
+Their tax treatment is similar too, although ETFs can have a tax advantage when it comes to capital gains as they are able to minimize capital gains distributions through the creation and redemption mechanism.
 When it comes to individual bonds, you generally pay income taxes on interest received at ordinary income rates, unless the bond is tax-exempt, but you don’t pay capital gains taxes unless you sell the bond before maturity at a profit.
 With a bond ETF or fund, you will likely pay both income taxes on interest paid when you sell units of a fund, typically through a monthly dividend (e.g., a fund distribution), and capital gains if they are paid out, typically through an annual dividend (e.g., a fund distribution).

 However, there are some differences.
 Whereas a bond mutual fund’s price is set at the end-of-day market price, a bond ETF is bought or sold at the intraday market price, which may be different than the ETF's net asset value (NAV).3